ChooseWhy Choose This Program?

 Local internship opportunities at Maryland Historical Society, Preservation Maryland, Maryland State Archives, Walters Art Museum, Maryland Art Place, and Baltimore Museum of Art prepare students for varied careers in the arts while challenging them to think about where they see themselves after graduation, whether that’s museum curation, artifact preservation, or the nonprofit art sector.
 Additional programs at Goucher—such as a concentration in arts administration or a certificate in secondary education—also help students find careers managing or teaching the arts.

-April Oettinger, Associate Professor of Visual and Material Culture: 15th- and 16th-century Venetian Art, Italian Renaissance Art and Literature, History of the Book
+April Oettinger, Professor of Visual and Material Culture: Early Modern Visual Culture, Venetian Art, History of the Book

 Laura Burns, Assistant Professor, Art and Visual and Material Culture: Photography, Contemporary Art, Curatorial Practices

 Rick Delaney, Assistant Professor, Art and Visual and Material Culture: Digital Media, Printmaking

 Allyn Massey, Associate Professor: Sculpture and 3-D Thinking

 Arnold Sanders, Professor Emeritus: Literature and History of the Book